 Having a raised temperature

-Around two in every five women are believed to have constipation to some degree or other while they’re pregnant, says the NHS.
+Constipation is very common in pregnancy.
 That’s because during pregnancy, your body produces higher levels than usual of a hormone called progesterone.
 This hormone relaxes the muscles, which means the muscles in your digestive system may also become less efficient, leading to a backed-up bowel.
 The majority of cases of constipation during pregnancy are affected during the earlier stages.
 But many women also find that as their baby starts to grow, it puts more and more pressure on their bowel, which can also cause the symptoms of constipation.

 A change in your diet may play a part in constipation during pregnancy too, especially if you experience food cravings or aversions to foods you used to eat without any problem.
 And if you’re diagnosed with iron-deficiency anaemia while you’re expecting, taking a course of iron supplements may also cause constipation symptoms.